kairos-io/kairos/docs/src/pages/installation/raspberry.md

 ## Configure your node

-To configure the device beforeahead, be sure to have the SD plugged in your host.
+To configure the device beforehand, be sure to have the SD plugged in your host.
 We need to copy a configuration file into `cloud-config` in the `COS_PERSISTENT` partition:

 ```
 $ PERSISTENT=$(blkid -L COS_PERSISTENT)